 When to set up an Angel SPV

 The right time to set up an Angel SPV is before you start closing angels into your operating company directly.
-Retrospectively consolidating an existing group of direct shareholders requires each of them to transfer their shares in the operating company to the SPV - a process that involves stamp duty, individual execution of transfer documents, and the cooperation of every shareholder.
+Retrospectively consolidating an existing group of direct shareholders requires each of them to transfer their shares in the operating company to the SPV, a process that involves stamp duty, individual execution of transfer documents, and the cooperation of every shareholder.
 It is achievable, but it is materially more complex than establishing the SPV correctly from the outset.

 An Angel SPV is particularly well-suited when: